-Tutorial: Azure Active Directory integration with HRworks Single Sign-On
+Tutorial: Azure Active Directory single sign-on (SSO) integration with HRworks Single Sign-On

-In this tutorial, you learn how to integrate HRworks Single Sign-On with Azure Active Directory (Azure AD).
-Integrating HRworks Single Sign-On with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate HRworks Single Sign-On with Azure Active Directory (Azure AD).
+When you integrate HRworks Single Sign-On with Azure AD, you can:

-- You can control in Azure AD who has access to HRworks Single Sign-On.
+- Control in Azure AD who has access to HRworks Single Sign-On.

-- You can enable your users to be automatically signed-in to HRworks Single Sign-On (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to HRworks Single Sign-On with their Azure AD accounts.

-- HRworks Single Sign-On single sign-on enabled subscription
+- HRworks Single Sign-On single sign-on (SSO) enabled subscription.

 - HRworks Single Sign-On supports SP initiated SSO